AppDaemon/appdaemon/docs/DASHBOARD_CREATION.rst

 ``http://192.168.1.20:5050/mypanel?deviceid=kitchentablet``

-HADashboard will try to store the deviceid on the device so you don't need to use this parameter everytime.
+HADashboard will try to store the deviceid on the device so you don't need to use this parameter every time.
 You may use it again if you want to set a new deviceid or if you cleaned device's cookies or the device doesnt support it.